 Whatever you plan on embarking on an adventure, or taking a more relaxing vacation, South America will not disappoint.
-The spirit of South America is infectious and no matter where you go the fierce latin passion will sweep you away.
+The spirit of South America is infectious and no matter where you go, the fierce Latin passion will sweep you away.

 Machu Picchu, Peru

 Peru has become the hot spot in South America and the darling of the traveling community.
 But it would be nowhere without its shining jewel, the Incan kingdom of Machu Picchu.

 Hidden within the lush Peruvian mountains, this mystical city remained a secret for ages and now is the continent's best known archaeological site.